Ernest & Celestine: Screenplay

-Graphics
+Art direction

-The graphics of the film strive to be as faithful as possible to those of the original albums, particularly to the economy of lines in Gabrielle Vincent's drawings and the sense of spontaneity they exhibit.
+The art direction of the film aimed to be as faithful as possible to those of the original books, particularly to the economy of lines in Gabrielle Vincent's illustrations and the sense of spontaneity they exhibit.

-The visual design of the characters is partly based on the albums and partly on inventiveness in the spirit of the album universe.
-In the project's early stages, the appearance of Ernest and Celestine was very close to that given by the original albums.
-It was through preliminary sketches that Benjamin Renner realized he had inadvertently modified the features of the two characters, even though Gabrielle Vincent herself had evolved from one album to another in her way of drawing them.
-Celestine is the one whose appearance underwent the most visible changes: her snout is shorter and her forehead more pronounced than in the albums, which slightly humanizes her features and makes her various expressions easier for animators to work on,.
-The harmonization of this adaptation of the character graphics was ensured by animator Seï Riondet.
-The clothes worn by Ernest and Celestine are all inspired by those they wear in the various albums in the series.
-Seï also designed the numerous principal characters present in Pennac's script but without equivalents in Gabrielle Vincent's albums, totaling around 174 characters.
+The character designs are partly based on the books and partly on inventiveness in the spirit of the books' universe.
+In the project's early stages, the character designs of Ernest and Celestine closely resembled the original book illustrations.
+It was through preliminary sketches that Benjamin Renner realized he had inadvertently modified the features of the two characters, even though Vincent herself had evolved from one book to another in her way of drawing them.
+Celestine's design underwent the most visible changes: her nose is shorter and her forehead more pronounced than in the books, which slightly humanizes her features and makes her various expressions easier for animators to work on,.
+The harmonization of this adaptation of the character designs was ensured by animator Seï Riondet.
+The outfits worn by Ernest and Celestine are all inspired by those they wear in the books.
+Seï also designed the numerous principal characters present in Pennac's script, but without equivalents in Gabrielle Vincent's books, totaling around 174 characters.

-The landscapes in the film created by Zaza and Zyk are sometimes inspired by nature drawings by Gabrielle Vincent, whether in or out of the Ernest and Celestine albums.
-The court scenes are inspired by an album by Vincent Je voudrais qu'on m'écoute, which is not part of the Ernest and Celestine series and tells a story of running away.
-The underground city of rodents and the outfits of the gendarmes are influenced by the animated universe of Paul Grimault's The King and the Mockingbird.
-For the scenes depicting the crowd of police mice, which worried the producer due to the cost of their animation, Benjamin Renner came up with the idea of a collective character, a sort of mass that deforms as it moves, inspired by the movements of monsters from Princess Mononoke and the spirit from Spirited Away, both films by Hayao Miyazaki.
+The backgrounds in the film created by Zaza and Zyk are inspired by nature drawings by Gabrielle Vincent, whether they were from the Ernest and Celestine books or not.
+The court scenes were inspired by a book by Vincent, Je voudrais qu'on m'écoute, which is not part of the Ernest and Celestine series and tells a story of running away.
+The underground city of rodents and the outfits of the gendarmes were influenced by Paul Grimault's film The King and the Mockingbird.
+For the scenes depicting the crowd of police mice, which worried the producer due to the cost of their animation, Benjamin Renner came up with the idea of a collective character, a sort of mass that deforms as it moves, inspired by the movements of creatures from Princess Mononoke and Spirited Away, both directed by Hayao Miyazaki.

 Music

 The original score was composed by Vincent Courtois.
 It also includes two songs written by Thomas Fersen: one performed by him, and the other by Lambert Wilson.

-Among the musicians who participated in the recording are Louis Sclavis, Dominique Pifarély, Michel Godard, François Couturier, and Vincent Courtois himself.
+Among the musicians who participated in the film's soundtrack are Louis Sclavis, Dominique Pifarély, Michel Godard, François Couturier, and Vincent Courtois himself.

 Animation

-The first test animations, at the very beginning of the project, were created by Benjamin Renner, who sent them to the producer.
+The first test animations, at the very beginning of production, were created by Benjamin Renner, who sent them to the producer.
 Renner created these animations using Adobe Flash.

-The production of the film lasted four years.
+Production on the film lasted for four years.